miketweaver/bsidesslc-hacker-challenges-2017/reversing_required/400_whos_got_a_handle_on_this/solution.md

 ```

 Looks good!
 Now take a look at it:

 ![solution.png](solution-files/solution.png)

 Ok.
 That's weird.
+Very flattering picture, but...

 What do we enter in as the key?

-The title is: `Who's got a handle on this?`, and the filename is `sean`  backwards.
+The title of the challenge is: `Who's got a handle on this?`, and the filename is `sean` backwards.
 So maybe [Sean Jackson's](https://twitter.com/74rku5) handle `74rku5`?

 Yes!